C0mposer/Spyro-1-Practice-Rom/notes/Key Glitch.md

 This gem gets allocated into a heap specifically for the dynamic mobys that get spawned into the level.

 Dynamic mobys are the objects that don't exist until some event spawns them.
-*For example: gems that come out of boxes, gems fall out of enemies, lifes that break out of life chests, and of course, the gems that come out of a keychest.*
+*For example: gems that come out of boxes, gems fall out of enemies, life's that break out of life chests, and of course, the gems that come out of a keychest.*

 This root gem pointer is used in the **CollectGem** function to check if the current gem being collected, is equal to that root-gem that got spawned from the keychest.

-Here is a simplified version CollectGem Function with the relavent code commented:
+Here is a simplified version CollectGem Function with the relevent code commented:

 ```c